Scientists overcome the membrane barrier with new cell receptors for synthetic cells

-A Danish team led by Alexander Zelikin has succeeded in creating signaling receptors from scratch that allow the transfer of information across the sealed cell membrane of synthetic cells.
+A Danish team led by Alexander Zelikin has succeeded in creating signalling receptors from scratch that allow the transfer of information across the sealed cell membrane of synthetic cells.
 Their results were published in March 2023 in Nature Communications.

 Living cells are able to communicate with each other, to detect and adapt to changes in their environment.
-The mechanisms that allow this transfer of information across their sealed membrane are complex and rely mainly on transmembrane proteins, called signaling receptors.
+The mechanisms that allow this transfer of information across their sealed membrane are complex and rely mainly on transmembrane proteins, called signalling receptors.
 When an external molecule binds to these receptors, it does not enter the cell itself, but the external binding triggers a response inside the cells.

 The design of synthetic receptors that mimic the mechanisms of those in living cells could have many applications, especially to enable communication between and with synthetic cells, and could potentially be used in the future in biosensing technologies.

 Receptors designed with the tools of organic chemistry

 Ane Bretschneider Søgaard, PhD student in Zelikin’s team and first author of the paper, explained: “We wanted to create receptors that were strongly inspired by nature, but really simplified and that were not proteins* but small simple organic molecules.”

 “We have designed signalling receptors that allow the transfer of information across a sealed membrane.
 Unlike natural receptors, they are small and triggered by enzymes.
 This makes them very interesting for sensing applications,” she added.